attainu-falcon/falcon-course-module/assignments/README.md

 4. A _redirection_ route only visible after successful login.
 You can use the webmail assignment as this protected route.
 5. A _logout_ route to destroy the session.
 6. Put your files inside an `Express_Session` folder under `assignments`.

+# Day 5
+#### Create an Express application which has the following features:
+1. Store a set of name and tweet data in a variable in Express.
+    ```
+    var tweets = [
+        {
+            name: "digitizer",
+            tweet: "This is a cool piece of information."
+        },
+        {
+            name: "M0SH",
+            tweet: "@digitizer I agree."
+        }
+    ]
+    ```
+2. A default route which displays this data in the UI.
+3. This page displays a form - a _name_ input, a _tweet_ input and a _submit_ button at the end.
+4. The same route should be the form action handler for the POST request on the submit button.
+You can post data directly as urlencoded or use JavaScript to post it as JSON.
+4. Update the data variable in Express on a successful POST request.
+5. Also, update the UI to reflect the new tweets that have been posted.
+6. Put your files inside an `Express_Twitter` folder under `assignments`.